Nov 22, 2024

 by Maureen Rubin | Jan 21, 2021

-Spotted owl on rock Photo Source: Spotted Owl (Adobe Stock Image)
+A Northern Spotted Owl perched on a branch surrounded by green foliage.
+Photo Source: Spotted Owl (Adobe Stock Image)

 Five days before leaving office, ex-President Trump’s Fish and Wildlife Service (FWS) published a rule that could assure that he will not be the only one who loses his current home.
 The rule, which strips nearly 3.5 million acres of forest from federal protection, may soon cause the Northern Spotted Owl to become homeless as well, and, as a result, face extinction.